Tiger Woods 99 PGA Tour Golf: Easter egg

 The first 100,000 pressings of Tiger Woods 99 for the PlayStation contained an Easter egg.
 If the disc is loaded into a computer, directories for files of the game would appear along with a QuickTime file titled ZZDUMMY.DAT.
-When played, it is a VHS recording of Jesus vs. Santa by Trey Parker and Matt Stone, commonly recognized as a precursor to South Park.
-The episode was apparently sneaked onto the disc by an employee at Electronic Arts, and according to the metadata it was converted four days before being added to the disc.
-EA recalled these copies of the game a few months after it was released, calling the episode "objectionable to consumers", and subsequent versions did not contain the file.
+When played, it is a VHS recording of 1995 The Spirit of Christmas short film, Jesus vs. Santa, by Trey Parker and Matt Stone, commonly recognized as a pilot episode for South Park.
+The short film was apparently sneaked onto the disc by an employee at EA, and according to the metadata it was converted four days before being added to the disc.
+EA recalled these copies of the game a few months after it was released, calling the short "objectionable to consumers", and subsequent versions did not contain the file.

 Reception

 The PC version received "favorable" reviews, while the PlayStation version received "average" reviews, according to the review aggregation website GameRankings.
 Next Generation called the former "a sharp golf game, compatible with last June's PGA Tour Pro software updates and course discs."